skyvers/skyve-dev-guide/_pages/actions.md

 Action classes are located within the actions folder in a document package and correlate to action buttons in the user interface.
 All actions implementing *ServerSideAction* cause the view to be re-rendered.

-![Trivial action example](../assets/images/actions/image135.png "Trivial action example")
+![Trivial action example](../assets/images/actions/image135.png "Trivial action example") In the example above, the trivial example (stub only) merely causes the view the rerender.

 ### Creating a custom action